René Gómez Manzano: Later activism

 Gomez Manzano was critical of fellow dissident Oswaldo Payá's Varela Project, in which Payá presented the National Assembly of People's Power (NAPP) with 25,000 signatures in an attempt to force a constitutional referendum.
 Gomez Manzano stated that appeals to the NAPP were useless as long as it was dominated by the Communist Party.

 In July 2005, Gomez Manzano was arrested while leaving his home, allegedly to join a protest at the French Embassy with Marta Beatriz Roque's Assembly to Promote Civil Society in Cuba.
 He was detained without charge for eighteen months, during which time he later stated that he undertook two hunger strikes.
 Amnesty International again designated him a prisoner of conscience and lobbied for his release.

 He was released on 9 February 2007.
 Having been banned from practicing law, he stated that he relied on aid from "compatriots in exile".
 He told reporters that he nonetheless intended to remain in Cuba and continue his activism, stating, "Change will come sooner than later".

-In an April 2009 cable released by WikiLeaks in December 2010, Jonathan D. Farrar, head of the U.S. Interests Section in Havana, described Gomez Manzano, Oswaldo Paya, and other dissidents as "hopelessly out of touch", writing, "They have little contact with younger Cubans and, to the extent they have a message that is getting out, it does not appeal to that segment of society."
+In an April 2009 diplomatic cable leaked in December 2010, Jonathan D. Farrar, head of the U.S. Interests Section in Havana, described Gomez Manzano, Oswaldo Paya, and other dissidents as "hopelessly out of touch", writing, "They have little contact with younger Cubans and, to the extent they have a message that is getting out, it does not appeal to that segment of society."